Kariri-PHP-Framework/.github/profile/README.md

 - **Community**: [KaririCode Club Community](https://kariricode.club)
 - **Professional Support**: For enterprise-level support, contact us at support@kariricode.org

-## Acknowledgments
+## Acknowledgements

 - The KaririCode Framework team and contributors.
-- The PHP community for their continuous support and inspiration.
+- Inspired by pipeline patterns and processing chains in software architecture.

 ---

 Built with ❤️ by the KaririCode team.
-Empowering developers to build more robust and flexible PHP applications.
+Empowering developers to create more robust and flexible PHP applications.

-Maintained by Walmir Silva - [walmir.silva@kariricode.org](mailto:walmir.silva@kariricode.org)